zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

 :zeek:id:`split_string_all`: :zeek:type:`function`                           Splits a string into an array of strings according to a pattern.
 :zeek:id:`split_string_n`: :zeek:type:`function`                             Splits a string a given number of times into an array of strings according
                                                                              to a pattern.
-:zeek:id:`startswith`: :zeek:type:`function`                                 Returns whether a string starts with a substring.
+:zeek:id:`starts_with`: :zeek:type:`function`                                Returns whether a string starts with a substring.
 :zeek:id:`str_smith_waterman`: :zeek:type:`function`                         Uses the Smith-Waterman algorithm to find similar/overlapping substrings.
 :zeek:id:`str_split`: :zeek:type:`function` :zeek:attr:`&deprecated` = *...* Splits a string into substrings with the help of an index vector of cutting
                                                                              points.